rtshkmr/tp/docs/team/qwoprocks.md

 ## Project: Travelling BusinessMan

-Travelling BusinessMan is a desktop application that manages notes and contacts across multiple countries and timezones for businessmen who travels a lot.
+Travelling BusinessMan is a desktop application that manages notes and clients across multiple countries and timezones for businessmen who travel a lot and have many international clients.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 24 kLoC.

 Given below are my contributions to the project.